-- 1. Click the MTX button in the lower left-hand corner of the screen.
+- 1. Click the button in the lower left-hand corner of the screen.
 The application menu will appear. - 2.
 Click TN3270.
 The main TN3270 screen will appear with two menu options, Setup and Session. - 3.
 Click Setup. - 4.
 Click Communications from the Setup menu.
 This screen will appear:

-- Session Name Enter the name to be displayed in the window title. - Host Enter the Internet address of the TN3270 server to which you wish to connect, for example, 255.255.XXX.XXX. - Port If the host requires that a port number (other than port 23) be specified when connecting, select the port number using the up and down arrows or by typing the port in directly. - Enable TN3270E Select to enable TN3270E support. - LU Name Enter LU name string (optional, for TN3270E). - Auto Connect Select to auto connect at program start and to reconnect automatically if disconnected by the server.
+- Session Type Select Display to configure a TN3270 Display session.
+Select Printer to configure a TN3287 Printer session. - Session Name Enter the name to be displayed in the window title. - Host Enter the Internet address of the TN3270 server to which you wish to connect, for example, 255.255.XXX.XXX. - Port If the host requires that a port number (other than port 23) be specified when connecting, select the port number using the up and down arrows or by typing the port in directly. - Enable TN3270E Select to enable TN3270E support. - LU Name Enter LU name string (optional, for TN3270E). - Auto Connect Select to auto connect at program start and to reconnect automatically if disconnected by the server.